 24 In larger courtyard style spaces visible from the public right-of-way, use groundcovers, shrubs, and flowers to accent and fill blank areas with interest.
 Minimize the use of bare mulch and rocks.
 Areas of bare earth are discouraged.
-Response: The owner intends to have courtyard spaces with groundcovers, shrubs, etc and avoid bare earth, bare mulch and rocks.
+Response: Landscaping is anticipated within the interior building passages.
 Walls of buildings should parallel the orientation of the street grid.
-25 Response: The owner intends for the walls of buildings to be parallel to the orientation of the street grid.
+25 Response: Building walls will parallel the orientation of the street grid.
 Towers or high-rise buildings should have three zones: a streetwall or base zone, a tower transition zone, and a tower top zone.
 Cornices should be considered to separate base zone from tower transition zone.
 26 Response: The owner intends to have variable vertical articulation.
 Distance between towers on different blocks should be a minimum of 100 feet to ensure access to light and air.
 27 Response: Based on UDO standards for tall buildings, there shall be adequate spacing for light and air.
 Public art, performance facilities, and/or civic monuments should be an integral part of any building plan.
 28 Response: The owner will consider public art, performance facilities, and/or civic monuments in the buildings.
 29 Fences, railings, and walls are discouraged except to screen surface parking lots and unimproved lots, to protect pedestrians from grade changes, and to delineate a private courtyard.
 Fences are preferred over walls except where designed to hold grade.
-23 There is no intent to have fences, railings, or walls.
-20 Fences should be a minimum of 36 inches and a maximum of 42 inches tall and a minimum of 70 percent open.
+29 Response: The owner does not intend to have fences, railings, or walls.
+30 Fences should be a minimum of 36 inches and a maximum of 42 inches tall and a minimum of 70 percent open.
 Railings should be 42 inches tall.
 Solid walls should be a minimum of 18 inches and a maximum of 32 inches tall.
-30 Response: There is no intent to have any fences or solid walls.
+30 Response: The owner does not intend to have any fences or solid walls.
 Fences, railings, and walls should be designed to complement the adjacent architecture through the use of similar materials, colors, finishes, and architectural details.
 31 Response: The owner intends to design any fences, railings, and walls to complement the adjacent architecture.